demisto/content/Packs/RDPCacheHunting/README.md

-RDP cache hunting use case
+RDP cache hunting use case.
+This pack contain script to pre-process